 - Determine the user acceptance test parameters and deliverables and record these in the user acceptance test plan. - Conduct a prelaunch test-Using an incremental approach, test the solution against the system design in a low-risk environment with limited users.
-If the system is stable, the rollout pace is increased until the full implementation is operational. - The customer signs the Ready-for-Use Acceptance Letter acknowledging that the acceptance test yielded satisfactory results.
+If the system is stable, the rollout pace is increased until the full implementation is operational. - Network ready for use acceptance-The customer signs the Ready-for-Use Acceptance Letter acknowledging that the acceptance test yielded satisfactory results.